ragingwind/whats-new-in-chrome/chrome-060/credential-management-api/readme.md

 # Getting Started

-First of all, You must have to set up credential information on Googl Cloud Platform that allow you can get client_id.
+First of all, you must have to set up credential information on Googl Cloud Platform that allow you can get client_id.
 This demo requires `client_id` you can get in Credentials in Dash board.
-Take a look about [codelab guide](https://codelabs.developers.google.com/codelabs/credential-management-api/#1)
+For more information, please take a look about [codelab guide](https://codelabs.developers.google.com/codelabs/credential-management-api/#1)

-After get a `client_id` from dashboard or `client_secrets.json`, you need to crete a file named `client-secrets.js` at root of this project and set `client_id` value to the variable in global
+After get a `client_id` from dashboard or `client_secrets.json`, you need to create a file named `client-secrets.js` at root of this project and set `client_id` value to the variable in global

 ```
 window.clientSecret = {